Easy Easter pudding pop eggs with a bunny surprise inside

 I used chocolate pudding, but you can also use white putting, adding some pastel food coloring if you like.

-Fill the bottom half of the plastic eggs with pudding.
+Fill the bottom halves of the plastic eggs with pudding.
 An egg carton works perfectly for holding the eggs in place.

 Insert your candy bunnies upside down, with the straws poking through the center holes.